joaofaria19/MD-Projeto/README.md

   - **Phi-3-mini-4k-instruct_valid.zip**: Zip containing the valid responses of the Phi-3-mini-4k-instruct model (used in training).
   - **Phi-3-mini-4k-instruct_invalid.zip**: Zip containing the invalid responses of the Phi-3-mini-4k-instruct model.

+- **notebook/**: Contains the notebook where the model was trained.
+  - **question_classificator_bert_training.ipynb**: Notebook used to train the model.
+It also has the results of the training.

 - **mistralai/**: Data related to the Mixtral-8x7B-Instruct-v0.1 responses.
   - **Mixtral-8x7B-Instruct-v0.1.zip**: Zip containing the 30k responses of the Mixtral-8x7B-Instruct-v0.1 model.
   - **Mixtral-8x7B-Instruct-v0.1_valid.zip**: Zip containing the valid responses of the Mixtral-8x7B-Instruct-v0.1 model (used in training).